johnfritzel/johnfritzel/README.md

 **`Chemical Engineer | Database Analyst`**

 ## Projects
+- [Weather Dashboard Powered by OpenWeatherMap API](https://github.com/johnfritzel/weather-api-dashboard.git): An end-to-end weather data collection and visualization process that integrates Python for automated data retrieval via the OpenWeatherMap API and MySQL for seamless data storage.
+The system gathers weather data from over 300 major cities worldwide and delivers insights through interactive Power BI dashboard.

 - [E-commerce Analysis with Data Pipeline](https://github.com/johnfritzel/ecommerce-pipeline-analysis.git): This project provides a comprehensive data processing pipeline for cleaning, analyzing, and importing e-commerce dataset from [Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data) into a MySQL database.
 The pipeline includes data profiling, cleaning, and exploratory data analysis capabilities.

 - [Healthcare Staffing Data Analysis](https://github.com/johnfritzel/staffing-management): This project utilizes MySQL to process and analyze healthcare staffing data.
 The process involves cleaning, standardizing, and transforming nurse staffing records, with a focus on timecard entries, billing information, and shift details.
 The transformed data is then visualized and analyzed using Power BI.